nibreh/yellow-plugin-medialist/README.md

 # Medialist plugin 0.5.2

-Medialist is the successor of the musiclist snippet, it creates a list of files from your media folder (Ogg, Mp3 and Pdf).
+Medialist is the successor of the musiclist snippet, it creates a list of files from your media folder.

+Support Mp3, Ogg & PDF

 1. Download and install [Yellow](https://github.com/datenstrom/yellow/).
 2. Download [medialist.php](medialist.php?raw=true), copy it into your `system/plugins` folder.